 Enforcement order – an order made by a court to make a party or person comply with (follow) an order.

 Ex parte hearing – a hearing where one party is not present and has not been given notice of the application before the court; usually reserved for urgent cases.

 Exposed to family violence – is defined in section 4AB(3) of the Act.
 For convenience, the definition is set out below with the definition of ‘Family Violence.

-Family consultant – a psychologist and/or social worker who specialises in child and family issues that may occur after separation and divorce.
+Family consultant – a psychologist and/or social worker who specializes in child and family issues that may occur after separation and divorce.

 Family dispute resolution – a process whereby a family dispute resolution practitioner assists people to resolve some or all of their disputes with each other following separation and/or divorce.

 Family Law Courts – comprise the Family Court of Australia and the Federal Circuit Court of Australia.

 Family Law Act 1975 – the law in Australia which covers family law matters.

 Family law registry – a public area at a Family Law Court where people can obtain information about the court and its processes and where parties file documents in relation to their case.